Ukraine readies plan against rebels; Germany, France press Putin

 The rebels are occupying administrative buildings in both Donetsk and Luhansk and are dug in on the outskirts of Donetsk.

-Thousands of people have fled Donetsk, a major industrial hub and Euro-2012 soccer venue, since the onset of the conflict and many businesses are closing down.
+Thousands of people have fled Donetsk, a major industrial hub and Euro-2012 football venue, since the onset of the conflict and many businesses are closing down.

 With armed men out on the streets, tension is growing.
 Several social groups came together on Thursday to urge citizens to join a daily prayer session at noon everyday from next Monday.